 Umamaheswara joined Watsi on January 2nd, 2014.
-Three years ago, Umamaheswara joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Umamaheswara's most recent donation supported Rady, a sixth grade student with big dreams from Cambodia, to fund ear surgery so he can return to school.
+Five years ago, Umamaheswara joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Umamaheswara's most recent donation supported Edith, a loving mom from Kenya, to fund a hysterectomy surgery to cure painful fibroids.